Is Promethazine Dangerous?

-Some warnings and precautions to be aware of prior to taking promethazine
+Some warnings and precautions to be aware of prior to taking promethazine include the following:

 - This medication should never be used in children under the age of two, as fatal breathing difficulties may occur.
 This can happen even if a proper dosage is calculated using the child's weight.

 - Promethazine should not be given by IV push (when the medication is injected using a syringe directly into the IV line), due to the risk of tissue damage.
 Instead, it should be given by a slow IV drip or by an intramuscular injection.
 The medicine should never be injected into an artery or injected subcutaneously (just below the skin).

 - If you are receiving promethazine through an IV, let your doctor know if you experience severe pain, as this may be a sign that the medication was administered incorrectly or is leaking from the vein into the surrounding tissue.
 This can cause permanent tissue damage, including gangrene.
 Seek immediate medical attention, and make sure your concerns are taken seriously.

 - Nausea medications like promethazine should not be used to treat short-term vomiting or vomiting of unknown causes in children or adolescents.
 Promethazine should be used only for prolonged vomiting due to clearly established causes for this age group.